 The particular syllogisms forming the core of the project are those attributed to the lesserknown Greek philosopher Chrysippus (280-206 B.C.E.), whose work in logic rivaled that of Aristotle.
-Presented are five rules of inference, called indemonstrable argument forms, which involve the terms "and," "or," "not," and "if-then."
+Presented are five rules of inference, called indemonstrable argument forms, which involve the terms "and," "or," "not," and ' 'if-then."
 Since no known complete work of Chrysippus remains today, we must rely on fragments, collected by secondary authors.
 A central plot line of the project, moving well beyond the work of those in antiquity, is whether these five rules attributed to Chrysippus are special cases of just one rule, and, if not, which rules are logically the same.
 Verbal argument asserting the equivalence of certain rules is difficult, and a more streamlined method for discussing their relation to each other is sought.
-At the end of the project in Exercises (8.10), (8.11), and (8.12), the logical equivalence of these argument forms is examined in detail.

 In the modern era, an initial attempt at a symbolic and almost calculational form of elementary logic is examined from the work of the English mathematician George Boole (1815-1864).
 Author of An Investigation of the Laws of Thought [5], Boole believed that he had reduced deductive thought to a system of calculation involving the signs $\times$ , +, -, borrowed from arithmetic.
-Quoted here are only a few brief passages from Boole's monumental treatise [5, 6], designed to introduce the reader to how statements involving terms like "and," "or," and "not" could even be written using the $\times$ , +, - notation.
+Quoted here are only are a few brief passages from Boole's monumental treatise [6], designed to introduce the reader to how statements involving terms like "and," "or," and "not" could even be written using the $\times$ , +, - notation.
 What verbal meanings do these symbols actually capture?
-Do the symbols retain their algebraic meaning, or are they subject to non-algebraic rules, since they express "the laws of thought"?
+Do the symbols retain their algebraic meaning, or are they subject to non-algebraic rules, since they express "the laws of thought" ?
 An important outgrowth of Boole's "algebra of statements" is the convention of assigning true statements the value 1, and false statements the value 0.

 The German mathematician and philosopher Gottlob Frege (1848-1925) introduced a radically new system of notation for logic, called a concept-script or "Begriffsschrift" in the original German, which did not use Boole's $\times$ , +, - notation.
-Within the concept-script, Frege [8, 9] uses a special symbol, called the condition stroke that carries a truth value recognized today as being very close to the "if-then" statements appearing in Chrysippus's first two rules of inference.
+Within the concept-script, Frege uses a special symbol, called the condition stroke that carries a truth value recognized today as being very close to that in Chrysippus's first two rule of inference.
 In fact, the progression of thought from antiquity to today is quite compelling.
-The ancient Greek philosopher Philo of Megara (ca. 4th century B.C.E.) maintained that a valid hypothetical proposition is "that which does not begin with a truth and end with a falsehood" [25, II.
-110], while Frege maintained that the symbol ${A}$ is true except when A is true and B is false, a comparison to be explored in
+The ancient Greek philosopher Philo of Megara (ca. 4th century B.C.E.) maintained that a valid hypothetical proposition is "that which does not begin with a truth and end with a falsehood" [23, II.
+110], while Frege maintained that the symbol B is true except when A is true and B is false, a comparison to be explored in Exercises 5.9 and 6.2.

-Exercises (5.9) and (6.2).
 Again, the intellectual and cultural settings in which these two statements were written are relevant.